shivanshdave/2020-432/classes/class16/README.md

 7. To install the `countreg` package we'll need to build rootograms to visualize the results of regression models on count outcomes, type `install.packages("countreg", repos="http://R-Forge.R-project.org")` into the R Console within R Studio.

-8. I am not in the "looking at COVID-19 data" business today, but I added to [our resources list](https://github.com/THOMASELOVE/2020-432/blob/master/covid19resources.md) a link to [Mine Cetinkaya-Rundel's covid19-r repository](https://github.com/mine-cetinkaya-rundel/covid19-r/blob/master/README.md) which gathers analyses on and representations of COVID-19 data in R.
+8. I am trying to stay out of the "looking at COVID-19 data" business myself, but I added several things to [our resources list](https://github.com/THOMASELOVE/2020-432/blob/master/covid19resources.md) that I encourage you to look at if you're interested.
-    - A post I found interesting: ["Ten Considerations Before You Create Another Chart About COVID-19"](https://medium.com/nightingale/ten-considerations-before-you-create-another-chart-about-covid-19-27d3bd691be8)

 ## Upcoming Deliverables (see the [Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md) for a complete list)